 I made sure every edge was well glued and with the help of a ruler I made pressure all over the cardstock to avoid wrinkles.

 Again with the embossing tool, I marked the folding lines.
 I let it dry.

 Then I cut all the remains of cardstock on the edges to make a fine finish.

-I closed the flash bouncer by overlapping both ends.
+I closed the flash bounce by overlapping both ends.
 Apply some hot glue or white glue and apply some pressure making sure the ends match perfectly.

-Fold the final flap which will secure the bouncer to the camera flash shoe.
+Fold the final flap which will secure the bounce to the camera flash shoe.

-Finally, I took the shape of the front internal side of the bouncer and cut the foil paper.
+Finally, I took the shape of the front internal side of the bounce and cut the foil paper.

-Glued it to the bouncer with white glue.
+Glued it to the bounce with white glue.